IBM-Cloud/vpc-api-samples/README.md

 ## Go

-Following this section, you will be able to call VPC APIs in your Go workspace.
+This section displays the process to call VPC APIs in a Go workspace.

 1. Set up global/account variables.
   Set up following global variables in your workspace